 There are many easy ways to estimate measurements using parts of your body or items you may have on hand.
 This can come in handy when you are shopping to determine if an item is the proper size—wallpaper or fabric with a certain pattern size, for example.
 It is particularly helpful for scale model enthusiasts, such as model railroaders or dollhouse collectors, who are always on the lookout for interesting accessories for their hobbies.

 Learn the lengths of some common body parts and ordinary objects, and use these to estimate the measurements of items.

 Common Measurements Based on Your Body

-- 1 yard (36 inches or 92cm) is roughly the distance from your nose to the first knuckle (the fist knuckle) of your fingers on an outstretched arm.
+- One yard (36 inches or 92cm) is roughly the distance from your nose to the the knuckle of your index finger (with your hand in a fist) on an outstretched arm.
 If you use this measurement often, measure your arm to see how close this measurement is to 1 yard.

-- One elbow length.
-The distance from your bent elbow to the tips of your fingers is 15 to 18 inches (35 to 48 cm) for most people.
+- One elbow length, or the distance from your bent elbow to the tips of your fingers, is 15 to 18 inches (35 to 48 cm) for most people.

 Measurements Based on Office Items

-- A standard business card is 3.5 inches long x 2 inches high (9 x 5 cm).
+- A standard business card is 3.5 inches long x 2 inches high (9 cm x 5 cm).

 - Standard credit and ID cards are 3.4 inches wide x 2.1 inches high (8.5 cm x 5.4 cm).

-- A standard sheet of printer paper is 8.5 x 11 inches in size.
+- A standard sheet of printer paper is 8.5 inches x 11 inches.

 - Business envelopes are 4 inches x 9.5 inches.